 The dream catcher is most commonly associated with Native American culture.
-Originating with the Ojibwe people, who lived primarily in the northern USA and Canada, the dream catcher shares a story that bends the the seams between dreams and reality.
+Originating from the Ojibwe people, who lived primarily in the northern USA and Canada, the dream catcher shares a story that bends the the seams between dreams and reality.

 Nowadays often seen in souvenir and gift shops or hanging off a bedroom wall, these handcrafted trinkets typically consist of a round, woven net of various fiber or red willow, and adorned with feathers, leather, beads, or various other materials differentiating from tribe to tribe.

 The Ojibwe Legend

 After this, they became caretakers of the children, the tribe, and the land.
 The story goes on to say that as the Ojibwe tribe began to occupy more territory it became more taxing for the Asibikaashi to tend to all the land.
 This led to the tribal women spinning web shaped ornaments out of willow, sinew or cord to give to children and infants as protective charms.
 It was thought that these charms would catch any evil, or bad dreams that might be in the air, similar to how a spider web catches whatever flies into it.

 The Lakota Legend

 Long ago, when the world was young, an old Lakota spiritual leader was on a high mountain.
 On the mountain, he had a vision.
 In his vision, Iktomi – the great trickster and teacher of wisdom – appeared in the form of a spider.

 Iktomi spoke to him in a sacred language.
 Only spiritual leaders of the Lakota could understand.
 As Iktomi spoke, he took the elder’s willow hoop – which had feathers, horse hair, beads and offerings on it – and began to spin a web.